fergalquinn77/project2_t2/README.md

     - No errors were found when passing through the official [W3C validator](https://validator.w3.org/#validate_by_input).
 Here is the result - [Homepage](assets/images/game-html-check.jpg).

 - CSS
-    - No errors were found when passing through the offical [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator).
+    - No errors were found when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator).
 [Click here](assets/images/game-css-check.jpg) for results.

 - JavaScript
     - No errors were found when passing through the [JSHint Validator](https://jshint.com/).
 [Click here](assets/images/game-java-check.jpg)

 - Accessibility
-    - Confirmed that font choice was easy to read and accessible by running it through lighthouse in devtools.
+    - Confirmed that font choice was easy to read and accessible by running it through lighthouse in devTools.

  ![Lighthouse Report](assets/images/lighthouse-report-game.jpg)